coxifred/PimpMyEpson/README.md

 # PimpMyEpson
-Control you videoprojector with wifi
+Control your videoprojector with wifi